-- 8. Specifies the model run directory.
-Generally, it is "./" which indicates the current directory. - 9.
-Specifies the directory where the ancillary data is placed. - 10.
+- 8. Specifies surface altitude in meter.
+Default is -1 with no adjustment for atmospheric profile.
+If a positive number is given, atmospheric profile will be adjusted based on the surface altitude. - 9.
+Specifies surface pressure in hPa.
+Default is -1 with no adjustment for atmospheric profile.
+If a positive number is given, atmospheric profile will be adjusted based on the surface pressure. - 10.
+Specifies the model run directory.
+Generally, it is "./" which indicates the current directory. - 11.
+Specifies the directory where the ancillary data is placed. - 12.
 Specifies the subdirectory where the model output will be saved.